 ANAFOR organized the first meeting of the National Technical Committee (NTC) on 25 August 2015 where the Activity document including the objectives, the work plan and the budget were examined.
 The NTC recommended that (i) an additional data sheet be included in the current field logging book with specific elements related to P. elata; (ii) the data collection be automatic (obliged) for any forest company that wishes to exploit P. elata in Cameroon; and (iii) the coordination team should work closely with the timber industry association in planning field missions for data collection.
 All of these changes were taken into account in project implementation.
 Terms of reference for the three studies called for in the proposal had been developed and validated by the Scientific Committee in September 2015, namely, (i) updating of field sheets for data collection in different forest concessions; (ii) updating the volume base tariff; and (iii) updating and integration of the processing coefficient (log/sawn wood) in the database.
-All of these studies were carried out in coordination with related studies under another project (C2D) funded by the French government as to avoid any duplication and to assure synergies.
+All of these studies were completed in 2016.
+The studies related to the revision of the volume base tariff and processing coefficient were carried out in coordination with related studies under another project (C2D) funded by the French government as to avoid any duplication and to assure synergies.
 ANAFOR organized the second meeting of the Scientific Committee in 2016 to validate the reports produced by the experts.
 Following this validation process the revised reports were submitted to ITTO where they are available with the completion report through ITTO's project search function (www.itto.int/project-search).